telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/node-template-when-placed-in-panelbar.md

 ---
-title: Define Node Template when TreeView is within PanelBar
+title: Define Node Template When TreeView Is within PanelBar
-page_title: Define Node Template when TreeView is within PanelBar | Kendo UI TreeView
+page_title: Define Node Template When TreeView Is within PanelBar | Kendo UI TreeView
-description: "Learn how to define a Kendo UI TreeView node template, when the widget is placed within Kendo UI PanelBar in an AngularJS application."
+description: "Learn how to define a Kendo UI TreeView node template when the widget is placed within a Kendo UI PanelBar in an AngularJS application."
 slug: howto_nodetemplatewhenplacedinpanelbar_angularjs_treeview
 ---

-# Define Node Template when TreeView is Placed in a PanelBar
+# Define Node Template When TreeView Is within PanelBar

-The Kendo UI framework offers Template support for both the TreeView and the PanelBar widgets in an AngularJS application.
-Therefore, a template defined using the k-template Kendo Angular directive cannot be mapped correctly to the TreeView.
-In such case, the template should be defined in a &lt;script type="text/x-kendo-template"$gth; element and it should be assigned to the TreeView programatically.
+Kendo UI offers template support for both the TreeView and the PanelBar in AngularJS applications.

+This means that a template you define through the `k-template` directive will not be mapped correctly to the TreeView.
+To work around this issue, define the template in a `<script type="text/x-kendo-template">` element and it will be assigned to the TreeView programmatically.

 ###### Example